-SISTER AGNES HERBENICK ENTERS INTO THE FULLNESS OF LIFE
+SISTER THEODOSIA ALISHOFSKI ENTERS INTO ETERNAL LIFE

 Eager to complete her life’s journey, Sister Agnes Herbenick (formerly Sister Stephen) was welcomed home by the Lord on Saturday afternoon, March 2, 2024, at Mt.
 Macrina Manor.
 The Manor was the last place of Sister’s active ministry, and it was from there that she took the final steps into God’s Kingdom.
 Her passing is felt deeply by all staff and residents alike, to whom she ministered as the pastoral care director for several years with great love and fidelity.